 CCRF and DCRF are special programs of the Crisis Relief Network.
 CCRF and DCRF are focused community-based programs whose mission is to promote awareness and facilitate support of parents caring for their child with a life threatening illness or disability and to enhance the Quality-of-Life for these special families.
 All families have struggles raising children in today’s world.
 However, there is no greater challenge than finding out your child has a life threatening illness.

 The Childhood Abuse and Trauma Foundation, in cooperation with our parent organization Child Watch of North America, provides free therapy services to survivors of childhood trauma and abuse.
-Services are provided directly or through a certified Rapid Resolution therapist.
+Services are provided directly or through a certified TIPP therapist.

 Child Watch has always believed that education is an essential element in keeping our children safe.
 Providing awareness and safety education to children, teens, and parents is the foundation for our goal to prevent abductions and